MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/add-chat-widget.md

     - **Location**:
         1. In the **Widget location** section, select **Add** to specify the website domain where the chat widget must be shown.
 The domain format should not include the protocol (for example, **http** or **https**).
         2. In the **Visitor location** section, specify if you need to detect the visitor's location.
-For more information about how to set up location detection, see [Create and manage geo location providers](geo-location-provider.md).
+For more information about how to set up location detection, see [Set up location detection](geo-location-provider.md).

 ### See also